fl4p/fugu-mppt-firmware/README.md

   decrease duty-cycle, which can increase solar voltage, thus increase conversion power.
 In this case the converter will increases power until it runs into the hard limits, shuts down and recovers.
 Because this is a transient situation, it should not cause any damage to hardware.

-# Current sensing

-- ina226
-- increase conversion time: reduce random noise, more aliasing
-- averaging: eliminate aliasing of I and U readings due to sampling the i2c registers
-- consider current sense input filter cut-off frequency and control loop update rate when tuning these values
-- Voltage refresh rate should be <10ms, so max averaging is 64 and 140us conversion time (64 * 140us = 9ms)
-    - note that we can use the ina226 OV alert feature and shutdown from an ISR

 # Using this Firmware